ooples/pine_script_docs/source/essential/Alerts.rst

    A "const string" optional argument that specifies the text message to display when the alert triggers.
    The text will appear in the *Message* field of the *Create Alert* dialog box, from where script users can then modify it when creating an alert.
    **This string being "const string", it must be known at compilation time and thus cannot vary bar to bar.**
    It can, however, contain placeholders which will be replaced at runtime by dynamic values that may change bar to bar.
 See this page's `Placeholders`_ section.
-   If a ``title`` argument is used and no ``message`` argument is supplied, the ``title`` argument will be used as the default message.

 Using one condition